StarTrooper08/StarTrooper08/README.md

 - 💻 I’m currently learning about **Flutter with Flame 2D Game Engine**

-- 🤜🏻🤛🏻 I’m looking to collaborate on **Experienced Mobile App Developer**
+- 🤜🏻🤛🏻 I’m looking to collaborate with **Experienced Mobile App Developer**

 - 💬 Ask me about **PC BUILT and AquaScaping**